-- A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design. - MTH 173-174 are recommended for students planning to major in Physics or Chemistry.
-Students not prepared for MTH 173 may be required to take MTH 166 prior to taking MTH 173. - Students completing the Mathematics and Science Teacher Preparation Specialization in with the intention of being a science teacher must check with their transfer institution to determine the appropriate elective.
-Students completing the Teacher Preparation Specialization in Mathematics and Science with the intention of being a mathematics teacher are recommended to take an approved mathematics elective and are strongly encouraged to contact their transfer institution to determine the appropriate elective.
+1 A list of approved general education electives (humanities/ fine arts, social/behavioral sciences, mathematics, science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.

+2 MTH 173-174 are recommended for students planning to major in Physics or Chemistry.
+Students not prepared for MTH 173 may be required to take MTH 166 prior to taking MTH 173.

+3 Students completing the Mathematics and Science Teacher Preparation Specialization with the intention of being a science teacher must check with their transfer institution to determine the appropriate elective.
+Students completing the Teacher Preparation Specialization in Mathematics and Science with the intention of being a mathematics teacher are strongly encouraged to contact their transfer institution to determine the appropriate elective.